Get in touch

 How long is each session?

-Frontline Writers is a twelve-week workshop; each class is two-and-a-half hours long.
-Class size is capped at 15 students.
-Please understand that for every student, there may be more on a waiting list.
-It’s very important that each student commit to the full workshop and make every effort to attend every class.
+Frontline Writers is an eight-week workshop; each class is two-and-a-half hours long.
+Class size is capped at 16 participants.
+Please understand that for every participant who registers, there may be more on a waiting list.
+It’s very important that each participant commit to the full workshop and make every effort to attend each class.
 It’s also understood that absences are inevitable, especially with the shifting schedules of first responders.
 We only ask for your best effort.

 I find describing my experiences as a first responder difficult.
 I’m not sure I can write about them.